• Skip to main content

 • Slightly louder exhaust note

-4) Stinger Performance Intercooler Upgrade
+4) Performance Intercooler Upgrades

 Another crux of the factory Stinger components is the stock intercooler, or FMIC.
 Like all other components, it’s fine when the car is stock but once it is tuned and modded it becomes restrictive.
 The factory intercooler is tiny and therefore can get overwhelmed easily when you are tuned and driving aggressively, doing back to back pulls, whether on the street or track.
 It causes the turbos to experience heat soak, which reduces performance.